Zidmann/Bitwarden-CustomScripts/README.md

 This project consists in developing some scripts to maintain the security of a device with Bitwarden server by upgrading regularly the system and backuping the data (keys, logs, configurations).
 The backups will be encrypted and sent to a cloud environment in the case the Bitwarden hosting device collapsed without exposing the credentials.

-## Source
-Before developing this code I looked for other public projects which create Bitwarden backups.
-The one which inspired me the most is https://github.com/jamesonp/Bitwarden-Backup.
-The project was not forked since I preferred in this case to start from nothing but the Bitwarden-Backup was used like a template.

 ## Prerequisites
 * The user managing Bitwarden must be 'bitwarden'
 * The Bitwarden host system must be Debian